Discover Slovenia : Fine Arts

 Showcase of alternative art

-A second alternative venue is Rog Factory, which has been located in a former bicycle factory since 2006, although it is threatened with eviction.
-The place is divided into two parts: artistic workshops open to the public and a place for people in precarious situations.
-Whatever happens, this space brimming with creativity and generosity will mark the history of the city.
+A second alternative venue, Rog Factory, has been housed in a former bicycle factory since 2006, despite being threatened with eviction.
+The space is divided into two parts: artistic workshops open to the public and a reception area for people in precarious situations.
+Whatever happens, this space brimming with creativity and generosity will go down in the city's history.

-Don't worry, urban art decorates the streets and buildings of every city in the country.
-Everywhere, it offers an exhilarating visual counterpoint to the minimalist tradition of the capital.
+Fear not, urban art decorates the streets and buildings of every city in the country.
+Everywhere, it offers an exhilarating visual counterpoint to the capital's minimalist tradition.